 The Qur’anic verse “And the angels called to him as he stood praying in the sanctuary” (Al-Imran, 3:39) is inscribed in a calligraphic variety of the Arabic script – Jeli Thuluth.

-The prayer niche contains a representation of the Holy Mosque (al-Masjid al-Haram) in Mecca.
+The prayer niche contains the representation of the Holy Mosque (al-Masjid al-Haram) in Mecca.

 The image is an under-glazed painting and it continuously stretches over sixty tiles.

-The mosque is lavishly decorated and at the same time overwhelmingly beautiful.
-Also, you get a very good idea of the interior decoration of the whole harem, mostly with Iznik and Kuthaya tiles.
+The mosque is lavishly decorated and it’s also overwhelmingly beautiful.
+Additionally, you get a very good idea of the interior decoration of the whole harem, mostly with Iznik and Kuthaya tiles.

 COURT OF THE BLACK EUNUCHS

 Among many others, the harem staff in the Topkapi Palace also included eunuchs.
-The Ottomans would generally select the black eunuchs of the Abyssinian (Egyptian) origin from the central African wing of the Ottoman empire.
-Then, they would train them with the strictest discipline in rules of the palace and the harem.
+Ottomans would generally select black eunuchs of the Abyssinian (Egyptian) origin, from the central African wing of the Ottoman empire.
+Then, they would train them in the rules of the palace and the harem, with the strictest discipline.

-Black eunuchs guarded gates of the harem, monitored who enters and exits, escorted coaches and they also surveyed premises to prevent anyone unauthorised from getting inside of the harem.
+The black eunuchs guarded the gates of the harem, monitored who enters and exits, escorted coaches and they also surveyed premises to prevent anyone unauthorised from getting inside of the harem.

 They usually had a close relationship with the sultan and his family and consequently they were influential in the management of the palace.
-They were particularly powerful in the 17th and the 18th century.
+They were particularly powerful in the 17th and 18th centuries.

 CORRIDOR OF THE CONCUBINES

 The kitchen delivered and laid meals along the long counter of the corridor.
-The servant concubines distributed the meals throughout the harem.
+Servant concubines distributed the meals throughout the harem.